jasonalshamary/hungryadmin/content/Linux/javadownloader.rst

 Downloading Java with Python
 ============================
 :date: 2013-09-16
-:tags: java, python
+:tags: java, python, automation

-A few weeks ago I wantedt to create a script that would automatically download the latest Java RPM from Oracle's site, and update a YUM repository so I wasn't constantly doing it manually.
+A few weeks ago I wanted to create a script that would automatically download the latest Java RPM from Oracle's site, and update a YUM repository so I wasn't constantly doing it manually.

 When I wrote the script there were a few key points it had to hit: